 The Code of Good Practice was first adopted in 2015 by NCAF members, who are leading graduate health management programs and administrative fellowship programs.
 NCAF members work collaboratively to advance the role, availability, and quality of fellowships and the fellowships process.
 The Code was established to support better coordination for all stakeholders involved.

-Post-graduate Administrative Fellowship Programs in Healthcare Management (hereafter referred to as “Fellowships”) are a critical stepping stone for many early careerists who will ultimately aspire to senior leadership roles.
+Post-graduate administrative fellowships in Healthcare Management (hereafter referred to as “fellowships”) are a critical stepping stone for many early careerists who will ultimately aspire to senior leadership roles.
 They contrast with other post-graduate positions in at least two important ways: